 At Langara College, Pennylane is responsible for creating and currently instructing the courses: Marketing for the Fine Artist and The Photographic Concept, both found in the Photography Department.

 Pennylane offers one-on-one artist consultations through her own company, Dazed and Confucius Consulting, assisting and advising emerging artists on how to achieve their career goals in the fine art industry.
+Commissioned essays, artists statements or ghost-writing is also available under a contract basis.
 For more details, please visit the Artist Consultations page.

 Image above taken by Kailey Fuller-Jackson